jonathancaprell/warlords-of-draenor/macros/hunter.markdown

 **`/startattack`**

-The player begins (or resumes) attacking.
+The player begins (or continues) attacking.